jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 - Apple: Airplay 1 or 2 (from Apple Music or System)
 - Windows: Airplay 1 only (from Apple Music)

-Of course, you can also use Bluetooth, but note that Bluetooth playback from Apple devices is [limited to 256Kbps AAC](https://support.apple.com/en-ie/118295).
+But these are not truly remote control methods, it's just casting.
+Of course, you can also 'cast' over Bluetooth to any equipped receivers, but do note that Bluetooth playback from Apple devices at least is [limited to 256Kbps AAC](https://support.apple.com/en-ie/118295).
+On Android, the situation with lossless audio is [more complicated](https://www.androidauthority.com/android-audiophile-guide-3611225/).

 This is all just a bit mad.
 Every device seems to have its own specific support and limitations for casting audio, the strangest one being that Windows even supports Airplay at all!
 But I don't have a Homepod with Airplay, and I don't want to have to turn my TV on to stream music.
 So what are my _other_ options?